-If you rent a car in Iceland, there are a ton of cool things you can explore at a maximum 2 hours drive North from Reykjavik!
-If you want to do it quicky, this link gives a 10% discount on car rentals.
+If you rent a car in Iceland, there are a ton of cool things you can explore at a maximum 2 hours drive north from Reykjavik!
+If you want to do it quickly, this site has the best prices on car rentals!

 Here is what I did on days 13 and 14 of my 2 weeks road trip, plus a bonus – things that you absolutely cannot miss when in Iceland, even if you have just a couple of days!

 You can organize it yourself, and I will help you with that.
-Here, for the beginning have the map with the route of these two days:
+Here, for the beginning, I have the map with the route of these two days: